jibbykun/TravelExperienceAPI/README.md

 - MongoDB was chosen for its flexibility in storing documents and handling dynamic schemas.
 - The validation service was implemented to ensure that the trip data received is complete and correct before storing it in the database.

+## Assumptions
+- The API is intended to handle only basic operations related to trip creation (e.g., validation and storage of trips) as requested.
+- Many aspects of the solution have been simplified and can be worked upon when implementing the full version (e.g. Error Handling, Tests, User Table, full set of CRUD operations).

 ## Prerequisites

 You'll need the following tools installed in order to run the project locally: